frantiseksimorda/chipmunk/README.md

 # chipmunk
-Python serial reader with TK window
+Python serial reader of RFID cards from serial with TK window
+1. setup your COM port
+2. run